K45-94/plum-ui/README.md

 Building Plum with vue 3.
 This app is getting complex and I thought I could redesign and rebuild it better with Vue 3 Finally found a way for nesting child pages in routes.
+Optimizing mobile/small-screen view before we jump to large-screen view.

 Also, check out the initial Plum from here => https://github.com/K45-94/plum-frontend-backend